Rumball7/Rumball7/README.md

 I’m a data-driven professional with 15+ years of experience turning complex business problems into actionable insights.
 My background spans **data analytics, data engineering, and data science**, with hands-on expertise across modern data platforms and tools.
+I am PMP and SSM and lately I’ve been PM on a portfolio of projects and providing all kinds of solutions through traditional project and Agile delivery.

 ---